About Kelly

-Kelly is a city in Teton County, Wyoming.
+Kelly is an unincorporated community in Teton County, Wyoming.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 The community is characterized by its rural charm and features neighborhoods such as the Kelly area itself, which is primarily residential, and the nearby Moose-Wilson Road, a scenic route that connects visitors to various recreational opportunities.
 Historically, Kelly was established as a ranching community in the late 19th century, and it continues to reflect its agricultural roots today, with several local ranches still in operation.
 Economically, Kelly benefits from its tourism-driven economy, largely due to its location near major attractions.